Tutorial: Inverse Problem Solving with Physics-Informed Neural Network¶

-Introduction to the inverse problem¶
+Introduction to the Inverse Problem¶

-- find the solution $u$ that satisfies the Poisson equation;
+- Find the solution $u$ that satisfies the Poisson equation,

-in PINA.
+using PINA.

 ## routine needed to run the notebook on Google Colab